 However, if Prateek is not confident of maintaining a similar income in the future or if he feels nervous with such a huge liability, he can choose to prepay the home loan.

 Prateek has invested in 19 equity mutual funds.
 He should consolidate his portfolio to four to five funds, including a tax-saver.

 Since all his goals are more than 10 years away, equity funds are suitable for him.
-He can go for multi-cap funds as they can invest in companies of all sizes.
+He can go for flexi-cap funds as they can invest in companies of all sizes.
 Prateek has also invested in some sectoral funds.
 As a general principle, retail investors should stay away from sectoral funds.
 They provide limited diversification and can be highly volatile and risky.